-Default: numeric_literal
+Default: <numeric_literal>

-Description: The average value of the beginning and end voltages of the channel step response.
+Description: <string>

-Definition: The EDA tool is responsible for recognizing this parameter name and replacing the value declared in the .ami file with the average of the steady state high and low voltage of the channel at the Rx pad.
-If the impulse response was generated by differentiating the step response, then the value of SC_Offset should be the same as the average of the step response beginning and end voltage.
+Definition: The mean value of the steady state high and low voltage of the channel at the Rx pad.
+If the impulse response was generated by differentiating the step response, then the value of DC_Offset should be the same as the average of the step response beginning and end voltage.

 The AMI_Init function can use this value to determine the single ended voltages inside of the model.